 Computational Linux Cluster

-BIAC's computational cluster, called Hugin, has 30 blades with a total of 720 Intel Xeon processor cores and 5 TB of memory.
-The cluster is based on Scientific Linux 7.4 and is running Son of Grid Engine for job scheduling.
+BIAC's computational cluster has 32 blades with a total of 720 Intel Xeon processor cores and 5 TB of memory.
+The cluster is based on RHEL 9 and is running Son of Grid Engine for job scheduling.
 The nodes (not including login nodes) are diskless and operate with NFS-mounted /root and /home directories residing on BIAC storage server and managed via oneSIS.
 Each node is running the same disk image, with individual node differences handled through NFS mounts and RAM disk elements.

 All-Flash Data Storage Server